Public Policy Agenda

 - Educate students to critically analyze information and act as informed citizens.

-- Encourage regional public college and comprehensive universities to facilitate their students’ participation in the election process to the maximum extent possible.
+- Encourage regional comprehensive universities to facilitate their students’ participation in the election process to the maximum extent possible.

 - Oppose state legislative interventions that unnecessarily and inappropriately limit college students’ ability to vote.

-- Defend the legality of university admissions, financial aid, and faculty appointment policies intended to promote diversity.
+- Defend the independence of university admissions, financial aid, and faculty appointment policies intended to promote diversity.

 - Support all minority-serving institutions.